sworleys/cldemo-vagrant/README.md

 Typically demos are built upon the Reference Topology shown here using this repository as a starting point and layering device configuration on top.

-* **[Cldemo-docker-quagga](https://github.com/CumulusNetworks/cldemo-docker-quagga)** -- This demo shows off two ways of putting Quagga into a Docker container to do Layer 3 networking on the hosts.
+* **[Cldemo-docker-quagga](https://github.com/CumulusNetworks/cldemo-docker-quagga/tree/2.5.x)** -- This demo shows off two ways of putting Quagga into a Docker container to do Layer 3 networking on the hosts.
-* **[Cldemo-automation-puppet](https://github.com/CumulusNetworks/cldemo-automation-puppet)** -- This demo demonstrates how to write a manifest using Puppet to configure switches running Cumulus Linux and servers running Ubuntu.
+* **[Cldemo-automation-puppet](https://github.com/CumulusNetworks/cldemo-automation-puppet/tree/2.5.x)** -- This demo demonstrates how to write a manifest using Puppet to configure switches running Cumulus Linux and servers running Ubuntu.
-* **[Cldemo-automation-ansible](https://github.com/CumulusNetworks/cldemo-automation-ansible)** -- This demo demonstrates how to write a playbook using Ansible to configure switches running Cumulus Linux and servers running Ubuntu.
+* **[Cldemo-automation-ansible](https://github.com/CumulusNetworks/cldemo-automation-ansible/tree/2.5.x)** -- This demo demonstrates how to write a playbook using Ansible to configure switches running Cumulus Linux and servers running Ubuntu.
-* **[Cldemo-automation-chef](https://github.com/CumulusNetworks/cldemo-automation-chef)** -- This demo demonstrates how to write a set of cookbooks using Chef to configure switches running Cumulus Linux and servers running Ubuntu.
+* **[Cldemo-automation-chef](https://github.com/CumulusNetworks/cldemo-automation-chef/tree/2.5.x)** -- This demo demonstrates how to write a set of cookbooks using Chef to configure switches running Cumulus Linux and servers running Ubuntu.
 * **[Cldemo-onie-ztp-ptm](https://github.com/CumulusNetworks/cldemo-onie-ztp-ptm)** -- This demo demonstrates how to configure an out of band management network to automatically install and configure Cumulus Linux using Zero Touch Provisioning, and validate the cabling of the switches using Prescriptive Topology Manager.
-* **[Cldemo-config-routing](https://github.com/CumulusNetworks/cldemo-config-routing)** -- This Github repository contains the configuration files necessary for setting up Layer 3 routing on a CLOS topology using Cumulus Linux and Quagga.
+* **[Cldemo-config-routing](https://github.com/CumulusNetworks/cldemo-config-routing/tree/2.5.x)** -- This Github repository contains the configuration files necessary for setting up Layer 3 routing on a Clos topology using Cumulus Linux and Quagga.
 * **[Cldemo-rdnbr-ansible](https://github.com/CumulusNetworks/cldemo-rdnbr-ansible)** -- COMING SOON -- This demo shows a topology using 'redistribute-neighbor' to add host reachability directly into a BGP routed fabric.
 * **[Cldemo-roh-ansible](https://github.com/CumulusNetworks/cldemo-roh-ansible)** -- COMING SOON -- This demo shows a topology using 'Routing on the Host' to add host reachability directly into a BGP routed fabric.
 * **[Cldemo-config-mlag](https://github.com/CumulusNetworks/cldemo-config-mlag)** -- COMING SOON